Best Free PDF Tools in 2026 - Full Comparison

 | PDF24 | Compress, Merge, Split, Edit, OCR, Sign, Convert | 100 MB | Server (Germany) | Basic | Never |

 Use PDFCrush when: the document is sensitive, the file is large, you're processing many files in sequence, or you're on a phone and want a clean experience.
+The guide to merging PDFs online and the guide to editing a PDF without Adobe Acrobat walk through two of the most common "many files in sequence" workflows step by step.

 Use Smallpdf when: you only need one or two tasks and the polished interface matters more than limits.